Md-MozammilAshraf/weather-app/README.md

 # Deployment
 - The Weather App is deployed using Netlify and can be accessed at https://weather-app-by-ashraf.netlify.app/ 🌐🚀
 # Credits
-- The Weather App was developed by Ashutosh Kumar.
+- The Weather App was developed by Mozammil Ashraf.
 - Weather data is provided by the OpenWeatherMap API. 🌐🌦️